The Morris-Jumel Mansion

 Eliza filed for divorce in 1833, a lengthy process which was not finalized until 1836 at the time of Burr’s death.
 Eliza lived in the house until her death at age 90 in 1865, exactly 100 years after the mansion was built.
 On her death , she was considered one of the wealthiest women in America.
 In 1904, the city of New York purchased the house and turned it into a museum.

-The Gardens were just starting to bloom in the late Winter of 2023
+The Gardens were just starting to bloom late Spring in 2024

 *The buildings in this district are protected by the New York Landmarks Commission and must be maintained as if they were new, so this is why the area has changed little over time.
 The Morris-Jumel Mansion is a proud member of the Historic House Trust of New York City and partner of the New York City Department of Parks & Recreation.